Orgzales/Unity-XR-NetworkMapper-Project/README.md

 	- 🗸 Make custom script to turn Diagnostics off
 	-  Double check bugs and clean unneeded code
 	-  Make and Change splash screen
+		- Have Logo in it
+	- Make a new Tutorial/info Screen about OXr Trail

+## Step 12 Plans
+	-  Finish Research Paper + Presentation Video Field Testing
+	-  If there is time will continue the rest in this step
+	-  Add a button or UI to let user create their own cubes for info
+		-  The custom cube can hold info such as room number and etc.
 	-  Save objects layout when logging off or switching
 		-  first, find a way to save scene
 			-  Save position/direction that previous was looking